Chrissel06/Twitter-Sentiment-Analyzer/README.md

 # Twitter-Sentiment-Analyzer
-Learn how Random Forest, a robust machine learning algorithm, helps us classify tweets into positive, negative, or neutral categories with accuracy. 📈🌟
+ Random Forest, a robust machine learning algorithm, helps us classify tweets into positive, negative, or neutral categories with accuracy. 📈🌟

-🚀 We'll also showcase our user-friendly Streamlit App, making the analysis accessible to all.
+ user-friendly Streamlit App is used, making the analysis accessible to all.

 #How run the project: